 I suggest you use Bluehost as your webhost because they are the #1 recommended web host by WordPress, for WordPress.
 Also get your .com at Namecheap as they have low prices and free WHOIS protection.
 Let’s get to the examples of blogs:

 Travel blogs are a great way to get information about destinations all over the world.
 Although travel content has move more towards YouTube in recent years, travel blogging is a great idea to get started with as a blogger.
-Whether you’re looking for an adventure or just want to see what’s new, travel blogs can be informative and entertaining at the same time!

 The best travel blogs often include travel tips, reviews of hotels and restaurants, as well as adventurous stories.
 You can earn an income through a travel blog with sponsored content, running display ads or selling helpful guides to your audience.